Get Started with Compliance Training (as Painlessly as Possible)

 Leverage off-the-shelf content

 Leveraging off-the-shelf content from a provider like Udemy, SHRM, or NAVEX is the more straightforward option.
 It requires a financial outlay, but it lets you get started with training quicker.
-More importantly, if you are creating very technical or legally complex training materials, it may be simpler and safer to go with a pre-established program that is guaranteed to teach employees everything they need.
+More importantly, if you're creating very technical or legally complex training materials, it may be simpler and safer to go with a pre-established program that is guaranteed to teach employees everything they need.
 360Learning makes it easy to integrate these pre-purchased courses into our learning system.

-Create courses in-house
+Create courses in house

 A Collaborative Learning platform helps leverage the company’s internal knowledge base to create targeted courses.
 For example, your in-house legal department could design courses around data protection and privacy, or the tech department could create a course about email safety that showcases how to use your actual email interface.